 The electric bikes that meet this regulation is called an electrically assisted pedal cycle, or EAPC, and it can be a two-wheeled bike, tandem or tricycle.

 There are some limitations, though – don’t expect that you can buy something like this Stealth with 4.5kW and a 50mph top speed.
-In the UK EAPCs are limited to 200W for a bicycle or 250W for a tandem or tricycle.
+In the UK EAPCs are limited to 250W for a bicycle and they must not be able to propel you faster than 15.5mph.
 This is less than countries such as New Zealand which allows up to 300W, and Germany and Switzerland which have another class of electric bikes capable of up to 30mph which has less stringent laws than mopeds.
 For the moment you’ll have to put up with the maximum 15mph top speed of the electric motor (you can pedal harder to go faster if you want).

 The bike must have pedals, must not be heavier than 40kg for a bike or 60kg for a tandem, and must have a plate showing the manufacturer, nominal voltage of the battery and the motor’s power output.